kathysledge/smig/docs/schema-reference/relations.md

 ### Get the relation itself

-Access the relation record (edge) with its fields:
+Sometimes you need data from the relation record itself, not just the connected records:

 ```surql
 -- All follow relationships for Alice